Takeaways from the second general election debate in the NYC mayoral race

 Mamdani again addressed Jewish voters who are concerned about his criticisms of Israel and question his commitment to fighting antisemitism.

-“I look forward to being a mayor for every single person that calls the city home,” he said, “all 8.5 million New Yorkers, and that includes Jewish New Yorkers who may have concerns or opposition to the positions that I’ve shared about Israel and Palestine.”
+“I look forward to being a mayor for every single person that calls the city home,” he said, adding: “All 8.5 million New Yorkers, and that includes Jewish New Yorkers who may have concerns or opposition to the positions that I’ve shared about Israel and Palestine.”

 Mamdani’s opponents, however, expressed skepticism and accused him of promoting antisemitism.

-Note: This story and headline have been updated with additional details.